Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Introduction

 \section{Introduction}

-In a neural network with standard parameterization (SP), each neuron applies an affine transformation to its input $\bfx\in\bbR^n$ followed by an element-wise nonlinear activation function $g$:
+In standard neural networks, each neuron performs an affine transformation on its input $\bfx\in\bbR^n$ followed by an element-wise nonlinear activation function $g$:

 where the affine transformation is parameterized by a weight vector $\bfw\in\bbR^n$ and a bias scalar $b\in\bbR$.
-Rectified Linear Unit (ReLU) \citep{glorot2011deep} is arguably the most popular activation function used in modern deep learning architectures, which has a cut-off point at $s=0$:
+Rectified Linear Unit (ReLU) \cite{glorot2011deep} is arguably the most popular activation function in modern deep learning architectures due to its simplicity and effectiveness:

-The characteristic activation boundary/set of such a ReLU neuron refers to the set of input locations with zero pre-activations, which, by definition, separates the active region from the inactive region in the input space.
-Characteristic activation boundaries are the building blocks for the decision boundaries of ReLU networks, which characterize the quality of the learned features.
+We introduce a novel concept for ReLU networks, called \emph{characteristic activation boundary}, which is defined as the set of input locations with zero pre-activations.
+By definition, such boundaries separate the active and inactive regions of ReLU neurons in the input space, which play a critical role in ReLU networks since they serve as the fundamental building blocks for the decision boundaries.

-Based on the proposed characteristic activation analysis, this paper focuses on a geometric interpretation of learned features in ReLU networks.
-This provides a theoretical justification for how various neural network normalization techniques used in modern deep learning architectures regularize and stabilize stochastic gradient optimization.
-Motivated by these insights, we propose a novel neural network parameterization technique that decouples the radial and angular parameters in the hyperspherical coordinate system and thus smooths the evolution of the characteristic activation boundaries in ReLU networks.
-We empirically show that our new parameterization enables faster and more stable stochastic gradient optimization and achieves better generalization performance even under less carefully chosen initialization schemes and larger learning rates.